fghaas/five-is-fine/markdown/ignite.md

-From all of the above it follows that with a team of more than 5 people, it becomes really difficult to reasonably take full accountability and responsibility for everything that the team does, *particularly* when things go south. *But that’s the very definition of a person in charge:* we absorb blame by ourselves, and we pass on credit to the team.
+From all of the above it follows that with a team of more than 5 people, it becomes really difficult to reasonably take full accountability and responsibility for everything that the team does, *particularly* when things go south.

+*But that’s the very definition of a person in charge:* we absorb blame by ourselves, and we pass on credit to the team.

 <!-- .slide: data-background-image="images/burnout.png" data-background-size="contain" -->

 <!-- Note -->
-And we want to be in a position where you confidently *can* do that — because if we’re not, we’re putting our health, our sanity, our family, and our career on the line.
+And you want to be in a position where you confidently *can* do that — because if you’re not, your’re putting your health, your sanity, your family, and your career on the line.
 And no-one should be doing that.